veeeetus/organiser/README.md

- my app, it also holds a form by which we can add task, it also has feature which tells you how many days are left until deadline that you set while adding task, I wrote little function that counts days by taking actual date by datetime.utcnow().date() and then makes a divison with deadline.date() it lets you know how many days are until your deadline for each task.
+ my app, it also holds a form by which we can add task, it also has feature which tells you how many days are left until deadline that you set while adding task, I wrote little function that counts days by taking actual date by datetime.utcnow().date() and then makes a divison with deadline.date() it lets you know how many days are until your deadline for each task (up to 8 closest to deadline on index page).
 </p>
 </br>
 <p>
  <b>login.html</b> -> Name tells by itself, it is just login page with form which after submittin login
- credentials query for an account and then compare hashes and log user in if they are matching.
+ credentials query for an account and then compare password hashes and log user in if they are matching.
 </p>
 </br>
 <p>